ScreenLife-Capture-Team/DMPO/README.md

 ## DMPO: Data management and participant onboarding system

 This tool was created to aid in the facilitation of ScreenLife Capture studies.
-It was developed using Electron, and can either be run through Electron directly, or through a pre-packaged .exe file.
+It was developed using Electron, and to be run through Electron directly.

 #### Build and run with Electron.